dotnet/AspNetCore.Docs/aspnetcore/fundamentals/environments.md

 To determine the runtime environment, ASP.NET Core reads from the following environment variables:

 1. [DOTNET_ENVIRONMENT](xref:fundamentals/configuration/index#default-host-configuration)
-1. `ASPNETCORE_ENVIRONMENT` when <xref:Microsoft.Extensions.Hosting.GenericHostBuilderExtensions.ConfigureWebHostDefaults%2A> is called.
-The default ASP.NET Core web app templates call `ConfigureWebHostDefaults`.
+1. `ASPNETCORE_ENVIRONMENT` when the `WebApplication.CreateBuilder` method is called.
+The default ASP.NET Core web app templates call `WebApplication.CreateBuilder`.
 The `ASPNETCORE_ENVIRONMENT` value overrides `DOTNET_ENVIRONMENT`.

 `IHostEnvironment.EnvironmentName` can be set to any value, but the following values are provided by the framework: